andreipoe/env-auto-setup/README.md

 ```
 ```
 Options:
     -h                print this help message
     -g goodies-dir    set the directory where the goodies are located.
 Targets will receive this through the GOODIES_DIR variable.
 Default: goodies
     -d target-dir     set the directory where the targets are located.
 Default: install-targets -l                only list available targets, do not run them -p                print information about each target.
 Implies -l -t                explicitly consider a target, even if the file doesn't have the "target" extension or the target specifies the disabled flag
+    -v                print all actions taken
 ```